-In this paper the principles of musculoskeletal diagnosis are used to provide the basis for therapeutic intervention.
-Injection techniques and manual therapy to treat musculoskeletal pain and dysfunction are examined in detail.
-Pharmaceutical and interventional practices are also discussed.
+In this paper the principles of musculoskeletal diagnosis, as covered in MSME 701 Clincial Diagnosis, are used to provide the basis for therapeutic intervention.
+Injection techniques, manual therapy, appropriate pharmaceutical intervention and spinal intervention techniques to treat musculoskeletal pain and dysfunction are examined in detail.

 |Paper title||Clinical Therapeutics|

 |Domestic Tuition Fees (NZD)||$2,628.63|